-Araku Tribal Museum is located in Araku, a small town in the valley surrounded by hills and many waterfalls, about 110 km’s from Visakhapatnam.
+Araku Tribal Museum is located in Araku, a small town in the valley surrounded by hills and many waterfalls, about 110 km from Visakhapatnam.
 Most museums are famous for what they showcase and the galleries they curate for visitors.

-Tribal Museum at Araku.
+Araku Tribal Museum

 Step inside and it is like being in the world of local tribes.
 You see the setting of their homes with dioramas depicting day-to-day activities.
-There are scenes from market and dances from various festivals.
+There are scenes from the market and dances from various festivals.
 A small board explains the tribe and scene.
 The walls were full of masks and there was a scene depicting makeup being done for the drama.
-Musical instruments, clay pottery and walls paintings with local motifs keep the eyes engaged.
+Musical instruments, clay pottery, and wall paintings with local motifs keep the eyes engaged.
 For once I felt the museum is too crowded with lots of articles around.

-When we visited Araku Tribal Museum, art installations were being prepared in its lawns and corridors.
+When we visited the Araku Tribal Museum, art installations were being prepared in its lawns and corridors.
 We saw the artisans working on the wrought iron, cutting thin iron sheets into various shapes and sizes.
 Then joining them by welding and creating stories in metal.
 In the corridors, there were artisans making clay tablets, delicately carving figurines on wet mud.
-I wandered around the area, sat and observed the artisans.
+I wandered around the area, sat, and observed the artisans.

-Open Space – Amphitheater, Waterbody.
+Open Space – Amphitheater, Waterbody

-An amphitheater-like setting, along with space for tribal shops are being set up.
+An amphitheater-like setting, along with space for tribal shops is being set up.
 If used properly, these can be instrumental in making it a living space through a bazaar and platform for performing arts.

-A small water body has been created in one part of the campus with modern bright colored boats floating in it.
-The idea of boating is good and gels well with the concept of a living cultural space.
-But the bright colors of the boats did not merge with rest of the ambiance.
+A small water body has been created in one part of the campus with modern bright-colored boats floating in it.
+The idea of boating is good and gels well with the concept of living cultural space.
+But the bright colors of the boats did not merge with the rest of the ambiance.
 Probably a bit of design thinking would have helped.
 I would have preferred a storyteller to explain the culture depicted in the museum, along with local stories and highlights.
 Written documentation is disorienting, you feel I can always go to the Internet to read it.
 It is the people who make all the difference to a traveler’s experience.